Hockey Canada and Hockey Alberta are dedicated to ensuring a safe and fun environment for all participants.

 These steps must be applied to all physical activity not just hockey.
 The priority in the recovery of a concussion is first returning to daily activities, followed by returning to school, and finally returning to hockey.

 Following a concussion, a brief period of physical and mental rest is recommended.
 Typically, this period is between 24 and 48 hours, and resting does not mean during the entire time.
 Throughout the recovery process, appropriate activities can be done in moderation as long as the activity does not aggravate signs or symptoms.

 The six steps are a general progression designed to gradually increase tolerance to stimuli.
 Only progress to the next step when sign or symptom free.
 Progression through each step should take a minimum of 24 hours, however progression can vary and the key to proper recovery is not to rush through each step.
 If signs or symptoms return, then the participant must go back to the previous step.

 The first two steps focus on preparing the participant to return to school and general activities.
 The final four steps focus on preparing the participant to a full participation in school and sport.

 - Light activities of daily living which do not aggravate symptoms or make symptoms worse.
 Once tolerating Step 1 without symptoms and signs, proceed to Step 2 as directed by your physician.

 - Light aerobic exercise, such as walking or stationary cycling.
 Monitor for symptoms and signs.
 No resistance training or weight lifting.

-- Sport specific activities and training (e.g. skating).
+- A reintegration to school and sport specific activities and training (e.g. skating).

-- Drills without body contact.
+- A full return to school and drills without body contact.
 May add light resistance training and progress to heavier weights.
 The time needed to progress from non-contact to contact exercise will vary with the severity of the concussion and the player.
 Go to Step 5 after medical clearance (reassessment and written note).

 - Game play.
 (The earliest a concussed participant should return to play is one week.)